ulixee/hero/docs/basic-client/hero.md

     - positionY? `number`.
 Optional override browser Y position on screen in pixels (minimum 0, maximum 10000000).
   - blockedResourceTypes `BlockedResourceType[]`.
 Controls browser resource loading.
 Valid options are listed [here](../overview/configuration.md#blocked-resources).
   - blockedResourceUrls: `(string | RegExp)[]`.
 Also controls browser resource loading.
 See for more information [here](../overview/configuration.md#blocked-urls).
+  - interceptedResources: `InterceptedResource[]` A list of resources to intercept and modify.
+See for more information [here](../overview/configuration.md#intercepted-resources).
   - showChrome `boolean`.
 A boolean whether to show the Chrome browser window.
 Can also be set with an env variable: `ULX_SHOW_CHROME=true`.
 Default `false`.
   - showChromeInteractions `boolean`.
 A boolean whether to inject user interactions to mimic headless mouse/keyboard activity.
 Default `false`.
   - showDevtools: `boolean` - Automatically show devtools when Chrome is open using `showChrome`.
 Default `false`.